awsdocs/amazon-sagemaker-developer-guide/doc_source/augmented-manifest.md

 An augmented manifest file must be formatted in [JSON Lines](http://jsonlines.org/) format\.
 In JSON Lines format, each line in the file is a complete JSON object followed by a newline separator\.

-During training, Amazon SageMaker parses each JSON line and sends some or all of its attributes on to the training algorithm\.
+During training, SageMaker parses each JSON line and sends some or all of its attributes on to the training algorithm\.
 You specify which attribute contents to pass and the order in which to pass them with the `AttributeNames` parameter of the [ `CreateTrainingJob`](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_CreateTrainingJob.html) API\.
-The `AttributeNames` parameter is an ordered list of attribute names that Amazon SageMaker looks for in the JSON object to use as training input\.
+The `AttributeNames` parameter is an ordered list of attribute names that SageMaker looks for in the JSON object to use as training input\.

 For example, if you list `["line", "book"]` for `AttributeNames`, the input data must include the attribute names of `line` and `book` in the specified order\.
 For this example, the following augmented manifest file content is valid: